AndroidQuazar/VanillaFactionsExpanded-Classical/ReadMe.txt

 3. UI/Overlays/FuelScorpionBolt needed, now same as Ballista from VFE-Security
 4. Scorpion sounds and range
 5. Javelin arrow is now a pilm.
+6. C# code for IgnoreDebuffs still gives error on a duplicate node, but should technically work?